The Winchester Mystery House

 Text-to-speech Audio

-These tragic losses help to explain the instability of Sarah's mental state while designing her new home.
-The design called for things such as upside down columnns in an attempt to confuse the spirits.
 The house was completed in 1886 and was a massive accomplishment.
-Originally it was seven stories tall but after an earthquake in 1906 but only stories remain after that natural disaster.
+Originally, it was seven stories tall, but after an earthquake in 1906, only four stories remain after that natural disaster.
 It now has approximately 160 rooms.
-Those rooms include: 40 bedrooms, 2 ballrooms, 47 fireplaces, 17 chimneys, 2 basements and 3 elevators.
+Those rooms include: 40 bedrooms, 2 ballrooms, 47 fireplaces, 17 chimneys, 2 basements, and 3 elevators.
 With the devastation that she encountered coupled with the $20,000,000 that she had, it is easy to see how such a home was created.
-Sarah Winchester died on September 5, 1922.
-Today the home is owned by Winchester Investment LLC and is open to the public for tours.
+Sarah Winchester died on September 5, 1922 and she loaned most of her belongings over to her niece as well as her personal secretary.
+Sarah’s niece took what belongings she wanted and shipped the rest off to be sold during an auction.
+Today, the home is owned by Winchester Investment LLC and is open to the public for tours.